mathsgod/openai-client/README.md

 # openai-client

-A simple client for the OpenAI API.
+A very simple client for the OpenAI API.

 ## Installation